 Headquarters: Morristown, NJ

 Albert Butz invented the thermostat, which created a whole new industry.

 He was issued 13 patents in his lifetime.

 Albert Butz was a prolific inventor and the father of the modern automated control industry.
-He founded the Butz Thermo-Electric Regulator Company that, through growth, acquisition and merger, became today’s Honeywell International a multi-billion-dollar company employing more than 100,000 worldwide.
+He founded the Butz Thermo-Electric Regulator Company that, through growth, acquisition and merger, became today’s Honeywell International, a multi-billion-dollar company employing more than 100,000 worldwide.

 Butz created the damper regulator and alarm to solve the problem of homeowners having to go to their cellars and open and close the damper on coal-fired furnaces by hand.
 Nothing like this had previously existed.
 The automated feedback at the core of this invention became the basis for the science of automated controls, which has transformed modern industry.
 In 1992, he was inducted into the Minnesota Inventors Hall of Fame.

 Today, Honeywell invents and manufactures technologies to address a variety of challenges such as safety, security and energy.
 In 2015, Fortune named Honeywell the third Most Admired electronics company in the world.
 During the COVID-19 pandemic in 2020, they rededicated several of their factories to producing personal protective equipment and hand sanitizer.

 Learn more about immigrant founders of Fortune 500 companies in the research report New American Fortune 500 in 2021.